PEDALLab-UPenn/Long-term-care-insurance-within-married-couples-Can-t-insure-one-without-the-other-/README.md

 Before Running the Code

-- Create the following subfolders in your project directory: do, data, createdata, log, and output
+- Create the following subfolders in your project directory: do, data, createddata, log, and output

 - Change the file path for the global folder (`gl folder`) in `00_master.do` to the location of the project folder